GuilhermeCN-web/PROJETO-GOAT/README.md

 npx expo start
 ```

-> ⚠️ Note: You must provide a valid API key from the basketball news provider.
-Instructions for setting it up are in the `.env.example` file.
+> ⚠️ Note: the app may not be working anymore because we cut the connection to the API.

 ## 🔐 API Usage